seiszhang/ucerf3-etas-results/2020_04_08-ComCatM4p87_ci39126079_4p7DaysAfter_PointSources_kCOV1p5/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/04/20 18:33:31 UTC, 12 days after the simulation start time.
+Last updated at 2020/04/21 06:41:38 UTC, 12.5 days after the simulation start time and 17.2 days after the mainshock.

-Total matching ComCat events found: 4
+Total matching ComCat events found: 485

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*